1i9/1337/PinnedPost.md

 >Look if there's a kindle edition of the book you're looking for on amazon.
 If there is, look at this guide (http://bit.do/kindlepdf) to learn a way to get your hands on it for free. (leave a comment on this post if you are having trouble in this method, admins/mods will help you out)

 * SIXTH
 >If the world has failed you so far, just make a post here including the tag [request] in the beginning.
-Include book name, author, edition, isbn number etc.
+Include book name, author, edition, isbn number etc. Comment down below too.

 3) Don't be a dick.